AlexCasamitjana/Predicting-Profitable-Customer-Segments/README.md

 Demo is allocated in the /demo folder, can be run with any python IDE or with python demo.py

 ## **Conclusions**
+Its clear that the impact of PCA on the results is huge.
+Without using PCA most models perform arround 55% accuracy, and don't seem to improve past 60% under any circumstance.
+On the other hand, with PCA we instantly obtain near perfect results with much less cumputational effort.

+In conclusion, the best performing models were all under PCA, and some worth mentioning are Logistic Regression, witch obtains perfect results very fast.

 ## **Concepts to be worked on in the future**
 ·Implementing hyperparameter search for all models.